glhd/laravel-prismoquent/readme.md

 	// Eager load links using Prismic's fetchLinks option protected $with = [];

-	protected $casts = [
+	// Cast RichText to text or HTML (all other cast types also supported) protected $casts = [
-		'data.meta_description' => 'text', // Cast RichText to text
+		'data.meta_description' => 'text',
-		'data.body' => 'html', // Or to HTML
+		'data.body' => 'html',
 	];

 	// Resolve links as though they were relationships